List of DC Comics characters: M: Professor Mazursky

 Professor Mazursky is the name of two characters appearing in American comic books published by DC Comics.

 First version

 The first Professor Mazursky (first name unknown) is a biochemist and a member of Project M during World War II.
-He was the one who turned Joan Dale into Miss America in the spring of 1941.

-Professor Mazursky later created G.I.
-Robot in the spring of 1942.
 Mazursky helped convert soldiers Warren Griffith, Elliot Taylor, and Vincent Velcro into monstrous forms, with the three becoming founding members of the members of the Creature Commandos.

 Myron Mazursky

 Myron Mazursky is the Flashpoint version of Professor Mazursky who first appeared in Flashpoint: Frankenstein and the Creatures of the Unknown #1 (August 2011), and was created by Jeff Lemire and Ibraim Roberson.

 Myron is the founder of the Creature Commandos, having been inspired by a village of monsters he encountered during a trip to Romania.
 While in the village, Myron adopted an amphibious girl named Nina.
 Years later, after the Creature Commandos were decommissioned following World War II, Myron returned to the village and laid low there.
 In 2011, the awakened Creature Commandos found Myron in the monster village.
 When he invited his creations to join him, only Nina and Warren Griffith accepted.